-The application is now OPEN for SPRING 2017 internships.
+The application is now OPEN for SUMMER 2017 internships.
 NO LATE APPLICATIONS WILL BE ACCEPTED.

 An internship within your field is one of the best ways to enhance job prospects after graduation.
 Internships prepare students for the real world by providing not only on-the-job practical experience, but also the opportunity to network and obtain valuable professional contacts.
 Most graduates feel the experiential learning gained through internships was instrumental in helping them land that important first job.